GKD-stack/DSC180A-Quarter1-Project/README.md

    - file `bone.gwas.txt` in the `results` folder containing the cleaned GWAS data for Bone density and fracture
    - file `megastroke.gwas.txt` in the `results` folder containin the cleaned GWAS data for Mega stroke

-For this section, you could also run these commands from your Command Prompt:
+For this section, you could also run these commands from your Command Prompt.

-pip install requirements.txt
-python run.py
+1. **Install Required Packages**:
+   Run the following command to install the necessary Python packages from the `requirements.txt` file:
+ `pip install -r src/requirements.txt`
+2. **Run the analysis**
+  Run the following command to generate the processed summary statistics files with the .gwas extension, which you can use with the plink commands provided in the analysis part 2 notebook for futher analysis.
+ `python src/run.py`
+Check the results folder.

 ## Repository Layout